paulb17/Springboard/README.md

 **Key Skills**
 * Logistic Regression using sickit-learn
-* Linear Regression using sickit-learn and statsmodel
+* Linear Regression using sickit-learn and StatsModels
 * Naive Bayes using sickit-learn
 * Clustering using sickit-learn
     * K-Means clustering (Elbow and Silhouette methods)